Pearapps/Fission/README.md

 ## Next steps:

 1. Better tests (the current ones are not good)
-2. A better README (documentation ?)
-3. Complete header docs
+2. Complete header docs
-4. Carthage support
+3. Carthage support